visgl/deck.gl-community/docs/modules/react-graph-layers/api-reference/node-style.md

 ### `type` (String, required)

 - `Type` can only be `CIRCLE`, `MARKER`, `RECTANGLE`, or `LABEL`.
 - Different type of layer may requires different properties.
-See more details in the ['Node style'](/docs/api-reference/node-style-circle) chapter below.
+See more details in the 'Node style' /docs/api-reference/node-style-circle chapter below.

 ### `offset` (null | Array, optional)